 missing cover art

 DescriptionFour Indoor Sports are compiled in this entry to DesignStar's SportTime line of recreations.
-Ten-Pin Bowling, Air Hockey, Darts and (except on the Commodore 64) Ping Pong are featured.
+Ten-Pin Bowling, Air Hockey (not on the Commodore 16), Darts and Ping Pong (not on the Commodore 64) are featured.
 The menus and options screens have the same feel as Clubhouse Sports.
 Each game has computer opponents at multiple skill levels plus human-versus-human and demo modes, and matches can consist of varying numbers of rounds, with other options depending on the game.